wilriker/chopconf-generator/README.md

 Small tool to create the bitmask required for a TMC2660 CHOPCONF register.

 # Usage
-Run `choconf -h` to see the available options
+Run `chopconf -h` to see the available options

 ```
 Usage of ./chopconf: